ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ## Beamline

-The top-level `Beamline` object is what is returned to the reflectometry IOC from reading the configuration and it encompasses everything else in there.
+The top-level `Beamline` object is what is returned to the reflectometry IOC from reading the configuration and it encompasses everything else created in there.
 It takes the following arguments:

 #### Required:
 - `components`: A list of all `Component`s, ordered from beam start to beam stop